geoffsee/predict-otron-9001/README.md

 - **`predict-otron-9000`**: Main unified server that combines both engines
 - **`embeddings-engine`**: Handles text embeddings using FastEmbed and Nomic models
 - **`inference-engine`**: Provides text generation capabilities (with modular design for various models)
+- **`leptos-chat`**: WebAssembly-based chat interface built with Leptos framework for interacting with the inference engine

 ## Installation